kali-linex/linex/Documentation/networking/statistics.rst

 Overview
 ========

-This document is a guide to Linux network interface statistics.
+This document is a guide to Linex network interface statistics.

-There are three main sources of interface statistics in Linux:
+There are three main sources of interface statistics in Linex:

  - standard interface statistics based on :c:type:`struct rtnl_link_stats64 <rtnl_link_stats64>`;